The majority of people use the internet every day to conduct searches for some information.

 How Will You Define Orphan Pages?

-Simply put, orphan pages do not have any links leading to them.
+Pages that have no leaks leading to them are called orphan pages.
 They exist in isolation, and finding orphan pages becomes difficult for users surfing the internet.
 The only way to find orphan pages is by typing in the links pointing to the pages.

 Search engines find it difficult to reach such pages, and you may often be unable to locate them in the results.
 That is because search engine crawlers and search engine bots check through the links to create their index.

-The page is not connected to the outside world if there are no links from a specific website.
+The page exists but is not connected to the outside world if there are no links from another website.
 Hence, if you browse content online, you will not come across orphan pages.

 Features Of Orphan Pages

-In this section, we will talk about the features of orphan pages in detail so that you can get a complete overview of what they are.
+Simply put, orphan pages do not have any links leading to them.
+In this section, we will talk about the features of orphan pages in detail so you can get a complete overview of what they are.

 1. Known To Be A Live Page

-Orphan pages are considered to live pages, but they are just unreachable.
+Orphan pages are considered live pages, but they are just unreachable.
 Many people think test pages and sandboxing are similar to orphan pages, but that is not true.
-These are active pages with a 200 server status, and the only issue is that navigating to an orphan page is difficult as there are no links leading to them.
+These are active pages with a 200 server status code, and the only issue is that navigating to an orphan page is difficult as there are no links leading to them.

 2. Presence Of No Backlinks

-One of the principal characteristics that will help you identify orphan pages is the absence of any inbound links or backlinks leading to them.
+One of the principal characteristics that will help you identify orphan pages is the absence of any inbound internal links or backlinks leading to them.
 You cannot call the page orphan if there is even one link on the web which links to the page.
-This link can be present in old blogs, which are still live, or articles with hyperlinks.
+This link can be present in old content or blog post, still live, or in articles with hyperlinks.

 However, if the link appears on an expired page, we won’t count it.
 You can fix orphan pages with internal linking by adding a few more links to other blogs.
-Doing this can improve the site structure and make the page appear on internal search result pages.
+Doing this can improve the site structure and make the page appear on internal search engine results pages.

 3. Indexed Pages Can Be Orphan Pages

 Inbound links may make it possible to find orphan pages, but search engines ignore them.
-This might be the case if google search console or google analytics does not recognise some indicators that may show that a page has one or more backlinks.
+This might be the case if Google Search Console or Google Analytics does not recognise some indicators within log files that may show that a page has one or more backlinks.

 When this occurs, the pages are considered orphan pages and don’t receive organic traffic.